Nonperturbative Waveguide Quantum Electrodynamics: Summary and Discussions

+Taking the limit of many emitters should provide alternative way to realize a quantum phase transition.
+In particular, one may use the two-level effective model~\eqref{ising} to determine the ground-state properties in such cases.
+This mapping to the transverse-field Ising model suggests the possibilities of inducing a transition between the disordered (i.e., delocalized) phase and the ferromagnetic ordered (i.e., localized) phase or realizing exotic phases such as the many-body localized phase.

-Several open questions remain for future studies.
+Several further open questions also remain for future studies.
 First, it merits further study to figure out how losses and decoherence either for emitters or photons can affect the present results.
-While the waveguide coupling efficiency can be made close to the unit fidelity in, e.g., superconducting devices \cite{MM19}, losses are still ubiquitous in atoms coupled to photons in optical domains \cite{GA15}.
+They essentially broaden the absorption spectra shown in Fig.~\ref{fig_quench}(g-i) and can affect the dynamics as excitations acquire finite lifetimes.
+While the waveguide coupling efficiency can be made close to the unit fidelity in, e.g., microwave superconducting devices \cite{MM19}, those loss effects are still ubiquitous in atoms coupled to photons in optical domains \cite{GA15}.
 These issues can be addressed by combining the present nonperturbative QED formalism with the standard framework of Markovian open systems \cite{YAreview}.
-Second, it will be intriguing to analyze the multi-emitter QED systems in more detail, especially in view of its mapping to the inhomogeneous long-range Ising model.
-Third, instead of the exact diagonalization performed here, one can apply more efficient numerical methods, such as the matrix-product-states calculations \cite{PB13,SBE14,TS18,BK21} or a hybrid variational approach \cite{WY20}, to analyze the asymptotically decoupled QED Hamiltonian within the few-photon ansatz~\eqref{fewphoton}.
+Second, instead of the exact diagonalization performed here, one can apply more efficient numerical methods, such as the matrix-product-states calculations \cite{PB13,SBE14,TS18,BK21} or a hybrid variational approach \cite{WY20}, to analyze the asymptotically decoupled QED Hamiltonian within the few-photon ansatz~\eqref{fewphoton}.
 This should be particularly useful when one is interested in a larger system with many emitters being coupled to common multiple electromagnetic modes.
+Finally, while the emphasis was placed on the waveguide QED in this paper, our theory is equally applicable to cavity QED setups with multiple photonic modes (see e.g., Ref.~\cite{VVD18}) whose inclusion is often important depending on the cavity geometry and the coupling strength.
+We also note that the present formalism can be extended to higher-dimensional systems (see, e.g., the Supplementary Materials of Ref.~\cite{YA21}).
+One intriguing direction is to explore a possible extension of these formalisms to the case in which matter degrees of freedom consist of indistinguishable quantum particles.